MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-library-transact-sql.md

 **library_name**

 Libraries are added to the database scoped to the user.
-That is, library names are considered unique within the context of a specific user or owner.
+That is, library names are considered unique within the context of a specific user or owner, and library names must be unique per user.
 For example, two users **RUser1** and **RUser2** can both individually and separately upload the R library `ggplot2`.
-The zip file for this R package contains the Windows version binaries, and the .gz file contains the Linux version binaries.
-Both users could upload the Windows version, and then both users could also add the Linux platform version to their libraries by calling `ALTER EXTERNAL LIBRARY`.

-However, neither user could subsequently upload a Python library called "ggplot2".
-In short, library names must be unique per user.
-The library name need not be aligned with the source package name, and is purely for SQL management purposes.

 **owner_name**